Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Cloud Cost Optimization Techniques

 \subsubsection{VM Instance Types}

-One effective cost optimization strategy in the cloud is to leverage ARM Graviton EC2 instances instead of Intel-based instances.
-ARM-based processors, such as the Graviton processors developed by AWS, offer a compelling alternative in terms of cost efficiency.
+One effective cost optimization strategy in the cloud is to leverage ARM-based instances instead of Intel or AMD-based instances.
+ARM-based processors, such as AWS Graviton (now in its fourth generation), Google Cloud's Tau T2A, and Azure's Ampere Altra-based instances, offer a compelling alternative in terms of cost efficiency.
 These processors are designed to deliver high performance while consuming less power, leading to lower operational costs \cite{bib24}.
-By utilizing ARM Graviton instances, enterprises can potentially achieve significant cost savings, especially for workloads that are compatible with ARM architecture.
-It's important to evaluate the workload requirements and compatibility before considering the use of Graviton instances.
-However, for compatible workloads, migrating to ARM-based instances can provide a cost-effective solution without compromising performance.
-Additionally, AWS's ongoing efforts to optimize ARM-based instances and expand the range of supported workloads further enhance the cost-saving potential for enterprises.
+AWS Graviton3 (C7g, M7g, R7g instances) offers up to 25\% better compute performance than Graviton2, while Graviton4 (available in 2024) provides further improvements.
+By utilizing ARM-based instances, enterprises can typically achieve 20-40\% cost savings compared to equivalent x86 instances for compatible workloads.
+It's important to evaluate workload requirements and compatibility before migrating to ARM architecture, as some applications may require recompilation or have dependencies on x86-specific libraries.
+However, for compatible workloads including containerized applications, web servers, and many data processing pipelines migrating to ARM-based instances provides a cost-effective solution without compromising performance.